A556 Knutsford-Bowdon Improvement Project, United Kingdom

 Construction on the A556 Knutsford-Bowdon Improvement

 Construction on the project began in November 2014.
-Utility diversion works, work on bridges and earthworks commenced in spring 2015, while pavement works commenced in early-2016.
+Utility diversion works, work on bridges and earthworks commenced in early 2015, while pavement works commenced in early-2016.
 Earthworks involved the removal of 700,000m³ of surface.

 Drainage installations and carriageway foundations were concluded along 90% of the route by November 2016, while landscaping and extensive tree planting commenced in late-2016.